XL3/RPG_bot/README.md

 # RPG_bot
-A discord bot in go, to manage generic role-playing games.
+A discord bot in Go to manage generic role-playing games.

 ## Why?
-I wanted to practice go, and make something fun that people can tinker with.
+I wanted to practice Go, and make something fun that people can tinker with.

 ## How does it work?
 Go to the [Discord Developer Portal](https://discord.com/developers/) and get your bot set up.